This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Jan. 14, 2022.

-This year, the U.S. Food and Drug Administration has approved several at-home rapid test kits for COVID-19, which are designed to be inexpensive, easy to use and widely available over the counter.
-The manufacturers of these tests are still working to keep up with demand, but the White House recently announced it plans to invest $1 billion to quadruple the number of kits on shelves by the end of the year.
+Yes, if you can find one.
+This year, the U.S. Food and Drug Administration has approved several at-home rapid test kits for COVID-19, which are designed to be inexpensive, easy to use and widely available over the counter at pharmacies.
+The manufacturers of these tests are still working to keep up with demand — the White House recently announced plans to purchase half a billion of those tests and distribute them for free to Americans who request them as soon as January.
+The Biden administration has also said it will invest $1 billion to quadruple the number of kits on shelves by the end of the year.
 Check with your local Walgreens, CVS or other drugstore for availability in your area.

 HOW CAN I GET THE COVID-19 VACCINE?

-There are a lot of ways to get vaccinated in Montana right now, and if you’re 16 years old or older, you’re eligible to get the shot (the Pfizer vaccine has also been approved for children as young as 5).
+There are a lot of ways for adults and children as young as 5 to get vaccinated in Montana right now.
 Some local health departments around the state are continuing to offer weekly public vaccine clinics this fall, and hospitals and pharmacies throughout the state are still booking appointments for people looking to get vaccinated.
 The CDC has a dedicated search engine that can help you locate the nearest vaccination options in your area at vaccines.gov.

 CAN MY CHILD GET THE VACCINE?

 On Oct.
 29, the FDA expanded emergency use authorization for the Pfizer vaccine to include children age 5-11.
 The FDA further noted that based on thorough evaluation, the vaccine was shown to be 90.7% effective in preventing COVID-19 within that age range — a rate of effectiveness comparable to that among people age 16-25.
+Side effects from the vaccine have been mild in this age group, such as soreness or pain at the injection site, headaches and fatigue.
+No serious side effects have been reported in the ongoing study of more than 3,000 children.
 On Nov.
 2, the CDC followed the announcement with one of its own, issuing a recommendation that the estimated 28 million children in the U.S. between 5 and 11 be vaccinated, and encouraging health care providers to “begin vaccinating them as soon as possible.”